-GENERAL INMATE VISTS
+GENERAL INMATE VISITS

-The Rules for visiting either location are basically the same, however, take the time to read the rules provided by the link below to ensure that you are admitted.
+Take the time to read the rules provided by the link below to ensure that you are admitted.
 The visiting schedules for each location are linked below as well.

 GENERAL VISITOR GUIDELINES

 Visitors are required to read, and abide by the "Rules for Visitors".
-Visitors are expected to understand the rules, and are to ask any questions prior to entering the secured area of the jail.
-Those not abiding by the rules, may be promptly removed.
+Visitors are expected to understand the rules and are to ask any questions prior to entering the secured area of the jail.
+Those not abiding by the rules may be promptly removed.

 Former Inmates (of any correctional facility)/ Felons: If you have been incarcerated within the last 12 months, you are not eligible to visit an inmate at the Cumberland County Jail.